dragosbuhnila/Anki-add-IPA/README.md

 3) Install the ankiconnect extension for python (https://ankiweb.net/shared/info/2055492159) if you don't have it yet.
     NOTE: my Anki installation as of dev time is Version 24.06.3 Python 3.9.18 Qt 6.6.2 PyQt 6.6.1, and AnkiConnect idk.

-4) Run the application by double clicking `runapp.bat` (if your venv isn't in the current folder modify runapp.ps1 or activate manually)
+4) Run the application by double clicking `run.bat` and select the `run app` option (if your venv isn't in the current folder either move it there or modify the ps1 files accordingly)

 5) You're done.
    If, after running the application, you see an error ratio that is too high, check some of the words that failed in the output file